 - One is the issue of persistent evaders.
 We originally had provisions in the regulations to allow local authorities the power to recover the money for all unpaid and unchallenged penalty charge notices of persistent evaders that are clamped or removed.
 Persistent evaders are most significantly a problem in London and The London Local Authorities and Transport for London, having looked at the powers possible under the TMA, wanted to introduce additional powers to tackle persistent evaders when legally parked.
-These additional powers also include extra safeguards to protect innocent drivers. - The previous Minister (Gillian Merron) agreed in March 2007 to drop our original provisions in response to the 2nd London Local Authorities and Transport for London Bill which proposed the additional powers for tacking persistent evaders in London.
-These powers are not possible to implement in the rest of the country at the present time because there is no power in primary legislation.
+These additional powers also include extra safeguards to protect innocent drivers. - The previous Minister (Gillian Merron) agreed in March 2007 to drop our original objections to the 2nd London Local Authorities and Transport for London Bill which proposed the additional powers for tacking persistent evaders in London.
+It is not possible to implement the powers to tackle persistent evaders when legally parked in the rest of the country at the present time because there is no power in primary legislation.
 We propose to monitor how the scheme runs in London for a year, and then recommend to you whether or not to implement the provisions in the rest of the country and to seek new primary legislation. - The second main reason for delays to the timetable is the need to ensure that, as far as possible ,we have got everything correct in the Regulations and that what is in the Regulations is reflected in the Guidance